And they're trying to gum up the works here in the reconciliation bill just so they have to send it back to the House.

 In other words, how could they make you buy insurance?

-Well, the program's constitutionality was challenged, and in 1937, the Supreme Court ruled that the proceeds of both taxes, unemployment program, and social security pension are to be paid into the Treasury like internal revenue taxes generally and are not earmarked in any way.
+Well, the program's constitutionality was challenged, and in 1937, the Supreme Court ruled that the proceeds of both taxes, unemployment program, and Social Security pension, are to be paid into the Treasury like internal revenue taxes generally and are not earmarked in any way.

-That's my point here.
+My point here.

 So while Roosevelt was insisting to the public that Social Security was an insurance program based on segregated funds and earned benefits, his lawyers were in court insisting there was no such thing.